JDeep1234/QuantumEncrypted-Military-Wearable-System/README.md

 # Demo

-This is the working of our project:
+This is the working of our **quantum-secured military defense system**:

 https://github.com/BipinRajC/t1tan-strik3rs/assets/112572356/3a7db16f-2dcf-4336-b647-8024336c2ba6

-_Advantages: Keeping in mind the ultimate goal of this hackathon, that is fault injection, we believe that this could see it's applications in military wherein soldiers using such monitoring systems can keep the central unit updated about their positions and health vitals and in case of other countries' intelligence agencies trying to interfere with such systems, our aim is to pentest it and find a viable solution to safeguard such systems and keep our defences non-vulnerable and safe._
+_Advantages: Keeping in mind the ultimate goal of this hackathon, that is fault injection, we believe that this could see it's applications in military wherein soldiers using such monitoring systems can keep the central unit updated about their positions and health vitals and in case of other countries' intelligence agencies trying to interfere with such systems, our aim is to pentest it and find a viable solution to safeguard such systems and keep our defences non-vulnerable and safe using **quantum encryption technologies**._

 ![image](https://github.com/BipinRajC/t1tan-strik3rs/assets/132117873/f3788fa8-e94d-4b7b-a886-6d6b66aef672) <br>

 ![image](https://github.com/BipinRajC/t1tan-strik3rs/assets/132117873/ed821786-9597-4420-9c9d-ce5a36fc4b29) <br>

 ## **_Python code for interfacing gps module and its working_**